fastily/jwiki/README.md

 }
 ```

-##Project Objectives
+##Project Goals
-I designed this framework the following goals in mind:
+I designed jwiki with the following goals in mind:

 * **Simple** - _Anybody_ with a beginner's knowledge of Java shall be able to use this framework.
-I avoid horrible things like complex custom objects and convoluted calls; this project isn't for showing off my Java skills, it's designed to save time and effort.
+I avoid horrible things like complex custom objects and convoluted calls; this project isn't for showing off my Java skills - it's designed to save my users time and effort.
 * **Speed** - This framework shall emphasize performance.
-Time is a precious resource so why waste it waiting for some dumb program :)
+Time is a precious resource so why spend it waiting for some dumb program to finish :)
 * **Succinct** - Changes and queries shall be easy to perform.
-I designed this framework so API calls to a Wiki can be constructed in seconds with one line of code consisting of, for the most part, Java primitive types.
-I believe one should spend less time coding and more time completing tasks.
+I designed this framework so API calls can be constructed with one line of code consisting of simple objects and primitive types.